commitsovercoffee/minima-nvim/README.md

 ## What is it ?

-- MinimaNvim is a single file neovim config written in lua aiming to provide a (highly opiniated) base config.
+- MinimaNvim is a minimalist neovim configuration designed to offer a solid foundation for users looking to enhance their neovim experience.
+Built using Lua, it focuses on providing a highly opinionated yet flexible base configuration.
-- The configuration is well-commented to provide a clear and concise overview of the different blocks of code.
-This makes it easy to understand what each block does, so users can easily play with the configuration and evolve it as they like.
+- This single file configuration is meticulously documented with clear and concise comments, offering users a comprehensive overview of each block of code.
+With this approach, understanding the purpose and functionality of different code sections becomes effortless.
+- Easily experiment and evolve the configuration according to your preferences.
+Whether you are a seasoned neovim user or just getting started, MinimaNvim provides a lightweight and customizable solution to streamline your editing workflow.

 What is neovim ?
 Any why bother configurig it ?

 It is an editor just like notepad or gedit.
 What's special about neovim is that it is a modal text editor that is designed to be fast and efficient.
-You can extend its functionality using plugins, and hence it makes up for a great programming editor since you can add functionalities that you want, and ultimately create your [PDE](https://www.youtube.com/watch?v=QMVIJhC9Veg) ( personalized development environment ).
+And you can extend its functionality using plugins, and hence it makes up for a great programming editor since you can add the functionalities that "you" want, and ultimately create your [PDE](https://www.youtube.com/watch?v=QMVIJhC9Veg) ( personalized development environment ).

 ## How to use it ?